Prelude to the East Tennessee Campaign

 Clearing East Tennessee

-After taking seizing the Cumberland Gap, Burnside hatched an aggressive plan to clear the northeast corner of Tennessee of Rebels.
+After taking seizing the Cumberland Gap, Burnside hatched an aggressive plan to clear the northeast corner of Tennessee of Confederates.
 To achieve his goal, Burnside deployed Brigadier General James Shackelford to that part of the state to take control of railroads, bridges, and other infrastructure.
 On September 22, 1863, Union forces commanded by Colonel John J. Foster defeated Confederate soldiers commanded by Colonel James E. Carter at the Battle of Blountville.

 For the next three days, the two sides sparred as the Federals pursued the Confederates who were forging their way north-eastward toward Virginia.
-On October 13, 1863, the weary Rebels crossed the state line near Abingdon, Virginia.
+On October 13, 1863, the weary Confederates crossed the state line near Abingdon, Virginia.
 Having accomplished his goal of ridding northeast Tennessee of hostile forces, Burnside called off the chase.

-Aftermath of the East Tennessee Campaign
+Outcome of the East Tennessee Campaign